Sourdough Brandon Logo

 Is Levain Necessary for Sourdough?

-While making a levain is my preferred method for baking, it’s not strictly necessary to make sourdough bread.
+While making a levain is my preferred method for baking sourdough bread, it’s not strictly necessary.

 If you prefer not to use a levain, you can make a larger sourdough starter and use enough to equal the amount of levain needed for a recipe.